johnx25bd/os-technical-showcase/README.md

 - There will be other webinars on providing a more general overview of the APIs, and pricing and licensing details.
 - We'll focus on how developers and data scientists can access the APIs.
 - I will be working in JavaScript, but we have examples and tutorials in Python.
-- If you have questions or comments, tweet at @OrdnanceSurvey or use the hashtag #OSDeveloper
+- If you have questions or comments, tweet at @OrdnanceSurvey or use the hashtag #OSDeveloper, or email webinars@os.uk.

+### Why?

+- Public Sector Geospatial Agreement => designed to the economic value of Ordnance Survey data by making it easier and less expensive to access and use OS data.

+## OS Data Hub

+- Demo of logging into OS Data Hub,
+- looking at the dashboard,
+- creating a new project and
+- getting a key

 ### How They Work